Fabian1976/python-ovirt-foreman-api/README.md

         },
 ```

-All should be funcitoning now.
+All should be functioning now.